255kb/stack-on-a-budget/pages/content-as-a-service.md

 * *Free tier*: Unlimited content entries, unlimited components
 * *Pros*: Internationalization.
 Image and video asset support.
 Visual editor for editing a live site.
 Js/Node/Ruby/PHP SDKs.
 Headless CMS.
 * *Limitations*: 1 user.
 Max 50mb video size.
 No version history.
 No webhooks.
-* *Exceeding the free tier*: Will reach out if they think there you’re using it in an abusive way.
+* *Exceeding the free tier*: Will reach out if they think there you're using it in an abusive way.

 ## Supportivekoala